Brantford 99ers: Move to Brantford

 DeVincentis sold the team in 2017 to Darren DeDobbelaer of Brantford, whose son Eric played on the Junior B Brantford 99ers, which DeDobbelaer also owned.
-The Ontario Hockey Association originally blocked the $500,000 sale of the IceHawks to prevent DeDobbelaer from moving the team to Brantford, or promoting the 99ers to Jr. A and demoting the IceHawks in Milton to Jr. B. Complicating matters was the fact that Brad Grant who previously owned the team was OHA chairman at the time of the proposed sale.
+The Ontario Hockey Association originally blocked the $500,000 sale of the IceHawks to prevent DeDobbelaer from moving the team to Brantford, or promoting the 99ers to Jr. A and demoting the IceHawks in Milton to Jr. B. Complicating matters was that Brad Grant, who previously owned the team, was OHA chairman at the time of the proposed sale.
 The sale was ultimately approved on the condition that the IceHawks remain in Milton for the 2017–18 season.
 The team the announced that starting in the 2018–19 season the team would relocate to Brantford to play under the 99ers name with the OJHL's approval.
 However, this move was denied by the Ontario Hockey Association, the overseeing organization for the Ontario Junior Hockey League, by refusing to send officials to their first game in Brantford on September 13 and the Icehawks were forced to stay in Milton for another season.

 On October 21, the OHA and OJHL announced the relocation of the team back to Brantford.

+New Ownership

+In 2023, DeDobbelaer sold the team to another buyer, marking the 2023/24 season starting under new ownership for the team.